ColorlibHQ/gentelella/vendors/devbridge-autocomplete/readme.md

 * `onInvalidateSelection`: `function () {}` called when input is altered after selection has been made. `this` is bound to input element.
 * `tabDisabled`: Default `false`.
 Set to true to leave the cursor in the input field after the user tabs to select a suggestion.

+## Default Options

+Default options for all instances can be accessed via `$.Autocomplete.defaults`.

 ## Instance Methods

 Autocomplete instance has following methods:

 * `setOptions(options)`: you may update any option at any time.
 Options are listed above.
-* `clear`: clears suggestion cache and current suggestions suggestions.
+* `clear`: clears suggestion cache and current suggestions.
 * `clearCache`: clears suggestion cache.
 * `disable`: deactivate autocomplete.
 * `enable`: activates autocomplete if it was deactivated before.